Macrometacorp/docs/docs/queryworkers/redis/index.md

 :::note
 For Redis SET and SORTED SET datatype commands, using the same keys for the command gives a syntax error.

+For Redis MSET and HMSET commands, using same keys for the command will give an invalid command args error.
 :::

 :::note